Integration of Croatia into the aviation part of the EU ETS

 Operators of flights within Croatia and between Croatia and non-EEA countries will need to surrender emission allowances only for flights carried out from 1 January 2014 onwards.
 Allowances for flights in 2014 will have to be surrendered by 30 April 2015.

-The latest prior compliance list , from May 2012, identifies aircraft operators having performed domestic flights within Croatia and flights between Croatia and non-EEA countries in 2011, and therefore preliminary indicates those aircraft operators which are likely to be concerned by this expansion.
-Concerned aircraft operators are invited to get in contact with the relevant MS competent authority.
+The latest prior compliance list , from June 2013, identifies aircraft operators that carried out domestic flights within Croatia and flights between Croatia and non-EEA countries in 2012.
+This list therefore gives a preliminary indication of those operators which are likely to be concerned by the full integration of Croatia into the aviation part of the EU ETS.
+The operators concerned are invited to contact the competent authority of their Member State.

-By 1st July 2013 Croatia will become a EU Member State.
-It implies that domestic flights within Croatia and flights between Croatia and non-EEA countries are considered as flights to or from an EU aerodrome, whose emissions need to be reported to the Aircraft operator competent authority as identified in the list of operators.
+From 1 July 2013, domestic flights within Croatia and flights between Croatia and non-EEA countries ('additional flights') are considered as flights to or from an EU aerodrome and their emissions need to be reported to the aircraft operator's competent authority as identified in the list of operators.

-Monitoring and Reporting templates need to properly reflect the upcoming extension of the EU ETS to Croatia.
-Specific monitoring and reporting templates to be used in relation to 2013 EU ETS aviation are available in this website.
+The monitoring and reporting templates reflect the extension of the EU ETS to Croatia.
+The specific monitoring and reporting templates to be used in relation to 2013 aviation emissions are available on this website.